elusivecodes/fQuery/README.md

 - `$.parseDocument(input, { contentType? })`: parse text into a `Document`.
 - `$.sanitize(html, allowedTags?)`: remove disallowed elements and attributes from HTML.

 The sanitizer's `allowedTags` argument maps lowercase tag names to arrays of allowed attribute names or regular expressions.
-The `'*'` entry applies attributes to every allowed tag.
+String rules match exact attribute names, while the `'*'` entry applies attributes to every allowed tag.
+URI attributes using the `javascript:` protocol are removed; other protocols are not filtered.

 ### Selection